cdgriffith/Box/README.rst

 *This is as designed, and will not be changed.*

 Common non-magic methods that exist in a `Box` are:
-`box_it_up, clear, copy, from_json, fromkeys, get, items, keys, pop, popitem, setdefault, to_dict, to_json, update, merge_update, values`.
+`clear, copy, from_json, fromkeys, get, items, keys, pop, popitem, setdefault, to_dict, to_json, update, merge_update, values`.
 To view an entire list of what cannot be accessed via dot notation, run the command `dir(Box())`.